PawaN-K-MishrA/PawaN-K-MishrA/README.md

 # Hey 👋 I'm Pawan
 - 🔭 I’m currently working on Text-Classification.
 - 🌱 I’m currently learning Data Science & Machine Learning.
-- 💬 Ask me about any problem related to tech domain i will try to help you ASAP.
+- 💬 Ask me about any problem related to tech domain i will try to help ASAP.
 - 📫 How to reach me:
    *   https://www.linkedin.com/in/pawan-mishra-bb8116174/
    *   pawanmishra01031999@gmail.com